-The lucky winner of the 2014 Resident Special Sheep Permit was selected at random by Alec Dale, Executive Director of Ecosystems Branch, Ministry of Environment, on Monday July 22, 2013.
-The winner is David Turchanski.
+The lucky winner of the 2015 Resident Special Sheep Permit was selected at random by Russ Malcom, Land Acquisition Analyst of BC Parks, Ministry of Environment, on Thursday July 31, 2014.
+The winner is Lawrence Van Der Peet.

 The Fish, Wildlife and Habitat Management Branch is pleased to announce the Special Mountain Sheep Resident Draw.
 This authorization provides a special opportunity to hunt your choice of Thinhorn Sheep (Dall’s and Stone’s) or Bighorn Sheep (California and Rocky Mountain) and to support conservation efforts that will benefit mountain sheep in British Columbia.

 The draw allows the successful applicant to take one mountain sheep in excess of the regular bag limit during a special extended hunting period and will be valid during the limited entry hunting and general open hunting season for sheep.
 If the species of choice is Bighorn Sheep, the opportunity to hunt will be extended until December 20, approximately one month past the end of the latest sheep hunting season date.
 If the species of choice is a Thinhorn Sheep, the opportunity to hunt will be open earlier by 21 days prior to the opening of the regular sheep hunting season and will close on March 31.